CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/05-ocr.md

    ![The image and its captions are displayed.](./media/aix2.png)

-1. You will be taken to a page to create an Azure AI services resource. please click on **Create** Configure it with the following settings:
+1. You will be taken to a page to create an Azure AI services resource.
+Please click on **Create** configure it with the following settings:

     ![The image and its captions are displayed.](./media/ai900m5-2.png)

-1. You will be taken to a page to create an Azure AI services resource. please click on **Create** Configure it with the following settings:
+1. You will be taken to a page to create an Azure AI services resource.
+Please click on **Create** configure it with the following settings:

     - **Subscription**: *Your Azure subscription* **(1)**
     - **Resource group**: **AI-900-Module-05-<inject key="DeploymentID" enableCopy="false" /> (2)**
     - **Region**: Select **<inject key="location" enableCopy="false"/> (3)**
     - **Name**: Enter **text<inject key="DeploymentID" enableCopy="false" /> (4)**
     - **Pricing tier**: *Standard S0* **(5)**
-    - **By checking this box I acknowledge that I have read and understood all the terms below**: *Selected* **(6)**
+    - **By checking this box, I acknowledge that I have read and understood all the terms below**: *Selected* **(6)**
    - Select **Review + create (7)**

      ![](./media/ai900m5-3.png)